kbrowder/sbt-spring-loaded/README.rst

   reStart
   ~compile

+When you change your source you'll get new compiles which spring-loaded will pick up.

 By default version 0.2.0 and greater now uses the Concurrent Mark Sweep GC so that class unloading can be used.
 Otherwise classes are kept forever which can lead to OOM: PermGen when doing class reloading, esp. on JDK < 8 which pulls from a fixed PermGen pool.
 JDK 8 introduces a new Mataspace which can use all of your memory (reducing the occurence of the issue)